 This is not a political note of any sort and will not address recent allegations, criticisms, or irreverent praise.
 This is, above all else, an acknowledgment of one politician’s desire to produce one of the most horrifically cringeworthy films since Tommy Wiseau’s tour de farce “The Room.”

-Even if former Navy SEAL and current Congressman Dan Crenshaw, R-Texas, is your best friend — hell, he could be your child’s godfather — this level of uninhibited production of gauche narcissism should not go unchecked.
+Even if former Navy SEAL and current Congressman Dan Crenshaw, R-Texas, is your greatest friend — hell, he could be your child’s godfather — this level of uninhibited narcissism should not go unchecked.

 A way-too-long skydiving sequence, a British guide for some reason, antifa actors who look more like rent-a-operators, super powers, and more — “Georgia Reloaded” has it all.

 Of note, Georgia is the second state Crenshaw is reloading after he previously reloaded Texas in September.
 Perhaps hitting targets the first time would eliminate the need for reloads, but alas.

 Watch for yourself.
 That is, if you can make it through all three inexplicably long minutes of distress.